fatwir/Multiple-Object-Tracking/README.md

 algorithm to track multiple objects using Kalman filter is discussed where the scene is monitored by a fixed camera, from which data is extracted.
 The result obtained shows that moving multiple objects are efficiently tracked under real-time conditions.
-Final.avi shows the demo of our work!
+Final_video.mp4 shows the demo of our work!